How we can help?

 Asset Management the strategic management of your investment, effectively adding value to your investment through bespoke and innovative solutions.

-Ground Rent is a chargeable amount of which the majority of leaseholders pay to the Freeholder as per the conditions of the lease.
+Ground Rent is a chargeable amount of which leaseholders pay to the Freeholder as per the conditions of the lease.
 If the Ground Rent is not paid when due, it can result in lease forfeiture.

 If you would like to know whether any ground rent is due for your property, please speak a member of the Xenia Estate Management team.

-Service Charges are levied to recover costs incurred in providing services to a building, the terms of which are provided under the conditions of the lease.
+Service Charges are levied to recover costs incurred in providing services to a building/development, the terms of which are provided under the conditions of the lease.

 Service Charges will be set and invoiced in accordance with the lease terms.

-A Service Charge budget is set before the start of each year financial year, as dictated within the lease and invoice as per its conditions.
+A Service Charge budget is set before the start of each year financial year, as dictated within the lease and invoiced as per its conditions.

-If you would like further information on Service Charge, please do not hesitate to get in touch.
+If you would like further information on any Service Charge related matter, please do not hesitate to get in touch.

 A sinking fund is a provision made within each annual budget to set aside an amount for future repairs or replacements.
 The accumulation of a sinking fund is considered by ARMA (Association of Residential Managing Agents) and RICS (Royal Institution of Chartered Surveyors) to be ‘good estate management practice’.